How to Balance Fire Element: Pitta Dosha

 Physicians who developed Ayurveda observed nature very thoroughly and they came to understand the fundamental five forces of creation: solid matter, liquid matter, radiant energy, gaseous substance, and the space or field in which they are manifested.
 These forces create three basic forms of energy: propulsion (Vata), conversion (Pitta) and cohesion (Kapha).

-For a better understanding of the five fundamental forces also known as the five elements, and the tridosha please refer to my previous posts: What is Ayurveda, Vata Pitta Kapha your nature explained, and Air element balance Vata dosha.
+For a better understanding of the five fundamental forces also known as the five elements, and the tridosha please refer to my previous posts: What is Ayurveda, What is your body type, and Air element balance Vata dosha.

 The primary function of Pitta dosha is metabolic activity in the body which is related to hunger, thirst, body temperature, visual perception, digestion, skin quality, the endocrine function, and hormonal levels.
 Mentally it plays a role in understanding and in digesting sensory impressions.

 Pitta dosha is hot, penetrating, greasy, sharp, liquid, and sour.
 It is made up of predominantly the fire element combined with some water, which provides the oily aspect.
 Those born with a dominance of pitta dosha have the tendency to easily over accumulate these qualities in the body and mind when the wrong diet and lifestyle is followed.

 Excess of Pitta dosha manifests as the following symptoms:

 Heartburn or burning sensation in the stomach

 Rashes and acne

 Hemorrhoids or piles